Move Like an Animal!

 - Explain to the students that they will are going to sort animals based on how they move.

-- Explain to the them that they will receive two sheets of paper with pictures of animals and that they will need to cut out the animals and sort them by the way they move.
+- Explain to the groups that they will receive two sheets of paper with pictures of animals and that they will need to cut out the animals and sort them by the way they move.

 - Choose some students to explain to the class how they sorted their animals.